 - Target long-term returns

 Not every stock pick is a winner, but Motley Fool stock picks tend to perform admirably on average.
-That’s why the team recommends owning 25+ companies as a hedge.
+That’s why the team recommends owning 25+ companies in your portfolio as a hedge.

-The RR team scours the stock market for companies that have the potential to disrupt their industries.
+As mentioned, Motley Fool’s team scours the stock market for companies that have the potential to disrupt their industries.
 But this is a small part of the story.
-There are other key factors that The Fool searches for:

-- Innovation – Rule Breakers looks for companies who have a foothold in innovative or disruptive capabilities or technology.
-These companies don’t need to be the first, in their industry.
+- Innovation – The team looks for companies that have a foothold in innovative or disruptive capabilities or technology.
+They don’t need to be the first, in their industry.
 The stock just needs to have high potential for returns.

 - Competitive Advantages – X factor(s) that position the company to dominate its market, IPs with potential, high-profile leadership, etc.

 - Solid Management – Companies need to demonstrate that their management has a track record for succeeding in new markets.
-Rule Breakers also looks at the financial backers behind the company to ensure that they are growth stocks.
+The team also looks at the financial backers behind the company to ensure that they are growth stocks.